Compliance Transformation Framework

 2. Execute Team Onboarding:

-Systematic 6-week onboarding cycle per batch:
+Systematic onboarding cycle per batch:

-- Weeks 3-4: Implementation - Teams implement with coaching support
+- Implementation: Teams implement with coaching support

 Deliverable: Onboarding completion reports per batch